How a Moriarty dial is made

 Preparing the enamel

-The first step for every watch we create is carefully selecting and mixing the special ingredients which will become the material we use to produce each dial.
+The first step for every watch we create is carefully selecting and mixing the enamels which will become the surface of each dial.

 Alison Moriarty enameling a watch dial